PaulSavignano/mongo-type-gen/README.md

 This let's `mtg` learn where it should download or upload your validators.
 These validators are used to generate your data's Typescript types and GraphQL SDLs.

-There is also have a watcher in play to catch any changes you make to your validators so your types remain up to date.
+There is also have a watcher in play to catch any changes you make to your collection's validator or indexes so your types and Mongo remain up to date.

-Define something like the following for your start script.
+When downloading your collection's validator and indexes from Mongo, `mtg` will add an `isGenerated` bool to the data.
+This lets `mtg` keep track of how to manage your collection data.
+If the bool is true, `mtg` will not upload your data to Mongo as it is expecting Mongo to be the source of truth.
+This is useful for apps that need Mongo's types but are not responsibile to setting validators and indexes.
+You can switch the role by simiply removing the `isGenerated` flag from the data.

 ## Validators